An Ode to Lucy’s and other money-saving tips

 - Stay in or near Hilo.
 Generally cheaper, less big resorts but nice beaches and historical sights, too.

-- Get an room or apartment with a nice porch or balcony and make your own cocktails
+- Get an room or apartment with a nice porch or balcony and make your own cocktails.
+We rented a cabin in the forest near Volcano through AirBnB.
+It was remote, so you would definitely need your own transport.

 And if I missed something, please let me know.
 Also, if you have other nice tips on how to travel in Hawaii without completely blowing the budget, let us know, too.